ethereum/portal-network-specs/state-network.md

 ```

-#### Contract Trie Node for Retrival
+#### Contract Trie Node: FINDCONTENT/FOUNDCONTENT

-This data type represents a node from an individual contract storage trie when retrieved from another node by explicit request.
+This data type represents a node from an individual contract storage trie when retrieved from another node via FINDCONTENT/FOUNDCONTENT.

 ```